joshlevinson/Sample-WP2Markdown/Suite/template-requirements.md

 Preview Pane Elements
 ---------------------

  You have a key area of 2-3 inches (5-8 cm).
 In this very limited space, the added value, your corporate branding and editorial/personalization should be visible, even without the images being displayed.
 If nothing valuable is shown here, try to improve the design.
 Have a look at some best-practice examples if you need ideas.
 For very large emails, you should consider using a table of contents (TOC).
-Ask the Emarsys Consultants to explain how this can affect templateâ&#128;&#153;s behavior.
+Ask the Emarsys Consultants to explain how this can affect template’s behavior.
 For language versions, translation must be included:

 - Please specify clearly which texts need to be translated.
 - In addition to the creative artwork files, please also send us a table with all the translated strings.

 ### PSD File for Template Setup Requirements

- So that we can create your new CMS template we recommend that you create a mock-up in Photoshop, and then sendÂ Emarsys Support the .PSD file.
+ So that we can create your new CMS template we recommend that you create a mock-up in Photoshop, and then send Emarsys Support the .PSD file.
 It is important that you do not rasterize any fonts or shapes, or merge/flatten any layers in the .PSD file.
 The following information is required in addition to the .PSD file itself:

-- Total width of the design (not exceeding 600 â&#128;&#147; 650px)
+- Total width of the design (not exceeding 600 – 650px)
 - Desired vertical and horizontal line spacing (in pixels) between: - Lines
 - Images
 - Texts